usmanahmad082/Exam-Points-Predictor/README.md

-"# Predict-ExamPoints"

-Run the python file rnn_predict_exampoints.py in order to see the results
+Please run the python file "rnn_predict_exampoints.py" in order to see the results